FrankFundel/DistillDIFT/README.md

 _To be continued..._

 ## ⏳ ToDo

-### Training
-- Pre-sample points and cache them
+- Split loss function and Multiple teachers
-- Sample points where predictions are most different between dino and dinodiff or pre-sample where where features are most different
+- Ensemble diff

-- Train autoencoder on dino-diff, train linear head on dino to predict same as autoencoder
+- (Train autoencoder on dino-diff, train linear head on dino to predict same as autoencoder)

-- Cache features on multiple GPUs into multiple files
+- Implement sharded dataset
 - Distill unsupervised on ImageNet
-- Implement sharded dataset

 ## 💼 Related Work